 The Lakewood Station area is intended to become a new high density employment and residential district catalyzed by station-area development opportunities.
-A dense concentration of urban development with a major concentration of multi-unit housing, health care services, and, shopping will be developed within walking distance of the Lakewood commuter rail station.
-A significant high density, multi-unit residential presence in the center of this area will be encouraged.
-There will be special emphasis placed on design to enhance the pedestrian environment and create a diverse new urban neighborhood.
-New open space opportunities consistent with the desired urban character will be prioritized to attract development.
-A new pedestrian bridge connection the Lakewood Station to the neighborhood to the north was completed in 2013.
+A new pedestrian bridge connecting the Lakewood Sounder Station to the neighborhood to the north was completed in 2013.
+In 2021, the City adopted the Lakewood Station District Subarea Plan, Code and Planned Action.
+Under the Plan, a dense concentration of urban development with a major concentration of multi-unit housing, health care services, and, shopping will be developed within walking distance of the Lakewood commuter rail station.
+A significant high density, multi-unit residential presence providing residents with both rental and ownership opportunities in the center of this area is encouraged.
+1,722 housing units and 1,276 jobs are planned for.
+The Lakewood Station District Subarea Plan includes goals, policies and strategies to implement its vision; it is hereby incorporated by reference into the Comprehensive Plan Special emphasis placed on design to per the form-based code to enhance the pedestrian environment and create a diverse new urban neighborhood.
+New open space opportunities consistent with the desired urban character will be realized in private and public developments to attract development.